From observation to insights

 With Flutter Innovation, I worked with http://reloc.ai to define the product and experience design for a digital global mobility platform combining AI-assisted relocation guidance with employer services.
 The challenge was designing a seamless relocation experience across multiple user groups (candidates, employers, service providers) and translating a complex, multi-stakeholder service into a clear, scalable digital product.I conducted benchmarking and user research, created journey maps and service blueprinting to identify friction points and information needs, and developed information architecture direction.
 Based on partner requirements, I designed recruiter-facing candidate intake and management flows optimized for efficiency and reuse of candidate information.Deliverables included benchmark inputs, personas and moodboards, a relocation service blueprint, initial information architecture direction, and recruiter-facing candidate intake form plus management views to support structured candidate onboarding at scale.

-Camila Boga led a strategic research project for Renault focused on building deep market and consumer understanding in Brazil as a foundation for innovation.
-Working in collaboration with multidisciplinary teams from Designit and Flutter Innovation, her role centered on framing the research, leading synthesis, and translating complex cultural and behavioral signals into clear, actionable directions for the organization.
+This strategic research initiative for Renault focused on building deep market and consumer understanding in Brazil as a foundation for future innovation.
+The research was framed, synthesized, and translated into clear, actionable strategic directions for the organization.

-The work was guided by the Feel the Future® methodology, combining ethnographic observation, in-depth interviews, and expert dialogue to surface patterns, tensions, and emerging behaviors.
-Camila synthesized convergences and divergences across data sources into robust insights and future-oriented trends, then facilitated workshops and co-creation sessions to transform research findings into opportunity directions and a coherent strategic narrative for decision-making.
+Guided by the Feel the Future® methodology, the project combined ethnographic observation, in depth interviews, and expert dialogue to identify patterns, tensions, and emerging behaviors across multiple cities.
+Convergences and divergences across data sources were synthesized into robust insights and future oriented trends.
+Workshops and co creation sessions transformed these findings into structured opportunity areas and a coherent strategic narrative to support executive decision making.

 Whisky Lovers Experience for Diageo